johnmanny/election_integrity/README.md

 ### Voting results
 To tally up votes, each vote counter's sum of encrypted values are used as points for an Interpolating Lagrange Polynomial in order to find the constant term.
-Once it's found, the number of maximum voters allowed (defined at the beginning of the election) is used to find the vote tally for each election option when expressing the constant term as a linear combination of the maximum voter count.
+Once it's found, and after the prime modulus is used with this constant term, the number of maximum voters allowed (defined at the beginning of the election) is used to find the vote tally for each election option when expressing the resulting value as a linear combination of the maximum voter count.

 ## Creating a vote